primalyeti/Emless-Eff/README.md

 Installation
 ------------
-Please see the Installation section of userguide.md
+Please see the Installation section of documentation/userguide.md

 Changelog and New Features
 --------------------------
-Please see changelog.md
+Please see documentation/changelog.md

 License
 -------
-Please see license.txt
+Please see documentation/license.txt

 Acknowledgement